bradleeharr/portfolio/src/content/how-to-look-at-spectrogram.md

 ---
-slug: "test-post"
+slug: "spectrogram-iq"
 date: "2023-09-09"
-title: "Test"
+title: "How to Look at a Spectrogram with IQEngine"
 ---
-## How to Look at a Spectrogram: A Beginner's Guide to RF
+## How to Look at a Spectrogram: A Beginner's Guide to RF using IQEngine

 If you've never encountered a spectrogram or are completely new to the world of Radio Frequency (RF), this tutorial will guide you through the basics.
 By the end, you'll be able to interpret a spectrogram and have a foundational understanding of RF.